nas5w/roll-your-own/README.md

 5. Create a Pull Request to this repository with the update(s)

 Please try not to use known polyfills for the methods you contribute, I'd like this to remain a learning experience rather than a copy/paste exercise!

+---

+Want to learn more about JavaScript?
+Consider signing up for my [free newsletter](https://buttondown.email/typeofnan) where I periodically send out digestible bits of frontend knowledge!